AmmarShaqeel/pdfsplitter/README.md

 **Combine.bat**

-Goes through all folders in a folder and combines all the pdfs in each folder into a single folder.
+Goes through all folders in a folder and combines all the pdfs in each folder into a single pdf in the root folder.

 Needs pdftk and cpdf installed.